sarounds/w2anim/INSTALLATION.md

 on unix systems.
 Strawberry Perl is free and available at [https://strawberryperl.com/](https://strawberryperl.com/).
 Download the installer for your system and install it as you would normally install any Windows program.
-I installed version 5.32.1.1 (64-bit) to my system at C:\Perl\Strawberry\.
+I am using version 5.42.0.1 (64-bit) of Strawberry Perl, which is the current version as of this writing, to my system at C:\Perl\Strawberry\.
+Previously, I had used version 5.32.1.1 (64-bit) of Strawberry Perl with great success.

 ## Step 2.
 Install ActiveTcl